 Various side activities were also available during that week, where players and spectators alike could participate.
 One such event included a disc golf basket to be given away on the last day.
 To qualify for a chance to win the basket (worth several hundred dollars), preliminaries were held each day at every course, where people were charged $1 per shot.
 With any luck, their name would be added to a final list.

 I thought I’d give it a try, but realized that day that I’d already spent my money on lunch.
-However, after rummaging through my car for a while, I found $1 in change and handed it over to the person in charge.
+However, after rummaging through my car for a while, I found $1 in change and handed it over to Gunars Nollendorfs, the person conducting the activity.
 He chuckled as I counted out the coins, informing me that many people where paying $20 at a time for a chance to qualify.

 Nevertheless.
 Starring at the basket roughly 80’ away, I tossed my one and only shot…and made it!
 It was a moral victory of sorts, though I never did win the basket in the end.